 Faculty web profiles publicly showcase your faculty’s accomplishments, engagement, and societal impact, telling a great story about your institution’s real world importance and influence.
 They can help you attract prospective students and faculty, win the support of parents, promote collaboration, impress donors, and inform legislators, accreditors, and the community at large.
 Unfortunately, faculty web profiles are years out of date at many institutions.

-We recently spoke with Brett Weisz, Associate Chief Information Officer at Montana State University Billings, and Grae Desmond, Web Development & Operations Lead in the Office of Institutional Research & Planning at North Carolina State University, about the challenges of maintaining up-to-date faculty web profiles, and how they solved that challenge with the Digital Measures by Watermark Web Profiles module, a solution that enables administrators to publish data from their faculty information system to institutional websites with no coding, reducing the time required to launch and maintain up-to-date web profiles from weeks to hours.
+We recently spoke with Brett Weisz, Associate Chief Information Officer at Montana State University Billings, and Grae Desmond, Web Development & Operations Lead in the Office of Institutional Research & Planning at North Carolina State University, about the challenges of maintaining up-to-date faculty web profiles, and how they solved that challenge with the Faculty Success (formerly Digital Measures) by Watermark Web Profiles module, a solution that enables administrators to publish data from their faculty information system to institutional websites with no coding, reducing the time required to launch and maintain up-to-date web profiles from weeks to hours.

-Desmond: We don’t have a mandate from the university to require faculty to use Digital Measures.
+Desmond: We don’t have a mandate from the university to require faculty to use Faculty Success (formerly Digital Measures).
 We’re taking an organic approach, so we’re using web profiles as a gateway to get more faculty engaged with the system.
 For the faculty who are entering their data and keeping it up to date, we wanted to make use of that, instead of various IT departments having to reach back and forth, by email or phone calls, saying, hey, we need to update your profile.

 We are really hoping that this becomes a carrot for faculty that they get excited about putting their data in, because it’ll really reflect well for them on their web profile.